Questionnaires

 You should use questionnaires if:

-- You want to reach a large sample size efficiently
+• you want to reach large numbers of respondents efficiently

-- Your research involves measuring attitudes, opinions, or behaviours
+• your research involves measuring attitudes, perceptions, opinions, or behaviours

 Use questionnaires when you need fast, structured, and scalable data collection.